AsgerHobolth/MatrixAnalyticalSamplingFormula/README.md

 # MatrixAnalyticalSamplingFormula
-## A matrix-analytical sampling formula for the infinite sites model
+## A matrix-analytical sampling formula for time-homogeneous coalescent processes under the infinite sites mutation model
 This README file explains how the R code for calculating the probability of a sample in a population genetic model is organized.

 The sampling formula in Hobolth et al (2024) is implemented in step 1-3 below.<br>